-- Issuer/Guarantor (in some cases) - Investment banks, which underwrite/place the notes from time to time under a framework set forth in a Dealer Agreement/Distribution Agreement entered into at program commencement and updated as needed. - Law Firms Two law firms, one acting as US counsel to the Issuer and one acting as US counsel to the investment banks.
-At program establishment there is also typical outside counsel for the trustee or fiscal and paying agent.

-- Accounting Firm The issuer's accountants who audit its financial statements will need to deliver a comfort letter. - Rating Agencies Two ratings are typically required - Fiscal and Paying Agent - Listing Agent To the extent notes are listed. - Clearing Systems Such as DTC, Euroclear, and Clearstream - Financial Printer To the extent printing is required
+- Issuer (on a 3(a)(2) program involving a non-US branch is the branch of the non-US bank (note that these programs are not typically guaranteed)) - Investment banks which underwrite/place the notes from time to time under a framework set forth in a Dealer Agreement/Distribution Agreement entered into at program commencement and updated as needed - Law Firms two law firms: one acting as US counsel to the Issuer and one acting as US counsel to the investment banks.
+At program establishment, there is typically also outside counsel for the fiscal and paying agent. - Accounting Firm the issuer's accountants who audit its financial statements will need to deliver a comfort letter - Rating Agencies two ratings are typically required - Fiscal and Paying Agent - Listing Agent to the extent notes are listed - Clearing Systems such as DTC, Euroclear and Clearstream - Financial Printer to the extent printing is required

-European/UK Areas of Interest on GMTN Programs Established in the US
+European/UK Areas of Interest on a GMTN Programs Established in the US

-- Offers of Securities and relevant private placement exemptions - Marketing and financial promotion rules - Participation of EU/UK Agents in the Syndicate - Product governance and disclosures to distributors and investors - Contractual recognition of bail-in - MTN and ECB Eligibility/Collateral Recognition
+- Offers of Securities and relevant private placement exemptions - Marketing and financial promotion rules - Participation of EU/UK Agents in the Syndicate - Product governance and disclosures to distributors and investors - Contractual recognition of bail-in - MTN and ECB Eligibility/Collateral Recognition - ESG updates in the EU/UK